codedeoj/cpnt200-a1/client-site-profile.md

 The brand aims to be one of the best online destination for high-quality and modern clothing for dog owners around the world.

+**Market Understanding**

+Think Pup has nailed its niche with shirts illustrating specific breeds of dogs.
+The brand speaks dog lovers’ minds by naming those shirts creatively like “Corgifornia”, which appeals to corgi owners in California.
+That’s a good way of digging deep into the niche!

+Good social media following: Just by posting adorable dog images, the shop drives tons of traffic for its page.
+They invite people to share pics of their pup on Instagram and use the hashtag #thinkpup for their post.
+This is a great way for the brand to get promoted.

 ## Sitemap
 - [Figjam Link](https://www.figma.com/file/d11lqFey5llq4wJBhmNhv0/Untitled?node-id=0%3A1)